What are HOV lanes? Where are highway HOV lanes located?When do highway HOV lanes operate?Why do we have highway HOV lanes?

 HOV, transit-only, and business access and transit (BAT) lanes also exist on many arterials and city streets throughout the central Puget Sound area.
 Information on those lanes is available from local jurisdictions.

 Direct access ramps are restricted to carpools, vanpools, buses, and motorcycles all the time, even when HOV lanes are open to other traffic at night.
 Direct access ramps at Ash Way are restricted to buses-only for safety reasons.
+Direct access ramps in Bellevue and Kirkland are part of the express toll lanes system.

 The following HOV operating hours are in effect seven days of the week unless otherwise noted: